 Matt Westlake, CO

-Education, Certification & Memberships
+Education, Certifications, Memberships

-- First recipient of the Tom McVeigh - Kimberly St Germain Human Spirit Award
+- First recipient of the Tom McVeigh - Kimberly St. Germain Human Spirit Award

 - American Board of Certification, Certified Orthotist

-Successful orthotic treatment for children starts with an open line of communication and a team approach between the parents, therapists and physicians to ensure the patient receives the best all around care possible.
+Philosphy: Successful orthotic treatment for children starts with an open line of communication and a team approach between the parents, therapists and physicians to ensure the patient receives the best all around care possible.

 I believe in providing personalized care to accommodate each patient’s unique biomechanical and psychosocial needs.
 It is very important to evaluate the whole child, not just one body part.
 Clinical expertise is just as important as technical expertise and for that fact I spend a lot extra hours keeping up with new clinical data and techniques.
 The more one knows about one's job, the easier it becomes.

 I presently reside in Maywood, NJ with my wife Heather and our three children.